 102 Private Rd 1438, Enterprise, AL 36330.
 Phone: (334) 347-4041.
 Directions: Just off Dale Co.
 17, Between Ft.
 Rucker Blvd & US Hwy 84.
 Open: Late September - Oct, By appointment only.

-A visitor writes on September 28, 2009: "Just got off the phone with Mr. Behar.
+Comments from a visitor on September 28, 2009: "Just got off the phone with Mr. Behar.
 He said the quantity was low and the quality was poor this year and not worth picking."

 • Turner South Farm - Blueberries (You pick or we pick)